quanghoang33/Gen-7/Homework/Le_Trong/src/lesson_06/solid.md

 By refactor the code to use a base class (trait in Rust), `handle_payment()` can now run without breaking the program in case we forget to modify the code when new gateway is introduced.
 Because we you a base class, we can make sure that every sub-class can have the same behaviors of its parent.

 ### Interface Segregation Principle
-The Interface Segregation Principle (ISP) states that clients should not be forced to depend on interfaces they do not use (Big interface).
-ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
-Like other principles in SOLID apply ISP will make your code flexible, easy to update.
+The Interface Segregation Principle (ISP) is a fundamental principle of SOLID design that advocagted breadking large interfaces into smaller, more specific ones.
+The principle empahsizes that clients dhould not be forced to depend on methods or functionality that they don't need.
+Like other principles in SOLID apply ISP will make your code flexible, easy to maintain.

 ## Example
-Lets say we have a `Person` interface (we can use Trait in Rust), which have methods to get basic information `get_name()`, `get_age()` with some information about the job such as `get_profession()`, `get_salary()`
+Let's consider an example what we have a `Person` interface defined using a Rust Trait.
+The interface has methods to get basic information `get_name()`, `get_age()` with some information about the job such as `get_profession()`, `get_salary()`
 ```rust
 trait Person {
     fn get_name() -> String;